 Management of Endocrine Disorders

-McAllen Medical Center offers evaluation and management of endocrine disorders, including diabetes, thyroid, pituitary parathyroid, adrenal and reproductive endocrine neoplasia.
+South Texas Health System McAllen offers evaluation and management of endocrine disorders, including diabetes, thyroid, pituitary parathyroid, adrenal and reproductive endocrine neoplasia.
 The hospital offers dietary and nutritional programs for individuals with diabetes, hyperlipidemia, obesity, renal disease, or gastrointestinal disease.
 We also offer podiatry services, in both medical and surgical treatments of any condition involving the foot and ankle, with specialization in diabetic foot care, sports-related injuries and foot surgery.

 For more information about the Diabetes Center, please call 956-971-5851.

-The Wound Care and Hyperbaric Services Department at McAllen Medical Center provides advanced therapies for lower extremity diabetic wounds.
+The Wound Care and Hyperbaric Services Department at South Texas Health System McAllen provides advanced therapies for lower extremity diabetic wounds.

 Comprehensive multidisciplinary clinical, educational and podiatric services for treatment of patients with diabetes includes evaluation and treatment of diabetes, diabetes education, diabetic foot care, nutritional counseling and management of diabetes in children and in pregnancy (including preexisting and gestational diabetes).